Mindfulness and Somatic Healing in Tantric Therapy

 Mindfulness can Start to Heal the Nervous System

 When we are not conscious of our repressed emotions, numerous strategies for dealing with this can emerge.
-These can include such –isms as alcoholism, workaholism, and other addictions, for example food or chemical substances.
+These can include such –isms as alcoholism, workaholism, and other addictions, for example, food or chemical substances.
 Repressed emotions also have a habit of being expressed impulsively, such as in a fit of rage.
 Becoming more aware of underlying emotions, and the corresponding bodily sensations, can enable us to free ourselves from addictive and impulsive cycles.
-Read more on how repressing emotions can cause dis-ease.
+Read more on how repressing emotions can cause disease.

-A Note of Caution
+Mindfulness in Tantric Therapy: A Note of Caution

 The Role of Breath